TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 .. c:function:: PyThreadState* PyThreadState_Next(PyThreadState *tstate)

-   Return the next thread state object after *tstate* from the list of all such objects belonging to the same :c:type:`PyInterpreterState` object.
+   Return the next thread state object after *tstate* kutoka the list of all such objects belonging to the same :c:type:`PyInterpreterState` object.